pieterhartel/html-diff/README.md

 ### Dumping

 6. With those tree match structures, dumping can be done directly, recursively, by dumping the `match_before` first, then the matched element itself, finally the `match_after`.
-Matched `bs4.element.NavigableString`'s are dumped parts by parts following the blocks (of words or of characters, depending on the *cuttable words* configuration) found by `difflib.SequenceMatcher`.
+Matched `bs4.element.NavigableString`'s are dumped parts by parts following the blocks (of words or of characters, depending on the *cuttable words mode* configuration) found by `difflib.SequenceMatcher`.
 Matched `bs4.element.Tag`'s to be treated as blocks are either dumped without change if fully matching, else are first completely deleted and then completely reinserted.
 No-matches elements are dumped as completely deleted and completely inserted.
 7. Dumping is done in a `BeautifulSoup4` soup, then output as a string.